Where to Stay in Helsinki First Time: 8 Best Areas

 Kamppi, where to stay in Helsinki for nightlife

-If you want a neighborhood with virbant nightlife, look no further than Kamppi.
-Kamppi is one of the liveliest areas in Helsinki with many contemporary bars and restaurants, and the largest shopping complex in the region, Kamppi Center.
+Kamppi is one of the best areas to stay in Helsinki for a vibrant nightlife.
+Kamppi is one of the liveliest areas in the city with many contemporary bars and restaurants, and the largest shopping complex in the region, Kamppi Center.

 Kamppi is part of the Design District and Central Business District of Helsinki.
 Home to numerous of attractions, many landmarks are located within a walking distance to each other and can be easily explore on foot.